liamondo/shorten/README.md

 ## Features

+- Light and dark themes (auto selected by browser preference)
 - Shorten link to link with short base62 code
 - Avoid duplicate links by returning existing short link when duplicate original links are requested
 - Track stats for links such as: number of times short link requested and number of times short link followed